Toronto’s urban photographers share their favourite spots for the perfect photo opp.

 Be patient.
 Wait for a perfect moment to happen before taking your photo, whether it’s a person carrying a rainbow umbrella or someone walking their cute dog.

 Ok, so technically this isn’t in Toronto.
-But if travelling abroad is currently out of the question, consider exploring Mississauga.
-It’s not far from Toronto and has great photographic spots.
+But budding photographers in the 6ix should consider exploring Mississauga — it's just a short ride from Toronto and offers some great photographic spots.

 Start with Port Credit, a charming village-like neighbourhood that offers killer views of Toronto, and is also easily accessible by train via GO Transit.
 Situated on Lake Ontario’s shoreline, Port Credit’s boardwalk overlooks Toronto in its entirety from across the lake.